ibm-cloud-docs/containers/cs_ingress.md

 1. Create a custom domain.
 To register your custom domain, work with your Domain Name Service (DNS) provider or [{{site.data.keyword.Bluemix_notm}} DNS](/docs/infrastructure/dns/getting-started.html#getting-started-with-dns).
       * If the apps that you want Ingress to expose are in different namespaces in one cluster, register the custom domain as a wildcard domain, such as `*.custom_domain.net`.

 2. Map your custom domain to the portable private IP address of the IBM-provided private ALB by adding the IP address as a record.
-To find the portable private IP address of the private ALB, run `ibmcloud albs --cluster <cluster_name>`.
+To find the portable private IP address of the private ALB, run `ibmcloud cs albs --cluster <cluster_name>`.
 3. [Deploy your app to the cluster](cs_app.html#app_cli).
 Ensure that you add a label to your deployment in the metadata section of your configuration file, such as `app: code`.
 This label is needed to identify all pods where your app is running so that the pods can be included in the Ingress load balancing.

 4. Create a Kubernetes service for each app that you want to expose.
 Your app must be exposed by a Kubernetes service to be included by the cluster ALB in the Ingress load balancing.